OrchardCMS/OrchardCore/src/docs/reference/modules/Templates/README.md

 ## Available templates

 Templates can be defined using the web editor, or in a theme.
 Templates are distinguished by their name.
-Orchard Core doesn't render HTML directly, but instead will usually render something called a **Shape**, which is an object that represents the thing to render and has all the necessary data and metatada to render HTML.
+Orchard Core doesn't render HTML directly, but instead will usually render something called a **Shape**, which is an object that represents the thing to render and has all the necessary data and metadata to render HTML.

 When rendering a Shape, Orchard Core will look for specific templates, passing the Shape to this template.
 Orchard Core can match with many templates for the same Shape.
 These potential templates are called **Alternates**.
 A Shape contains a list of acceptable template names (the alternates) and will look into providers to get the most appropriate one.
 For instance, when rendering a Content Item of type Article, the corresponding Shape that is rendered will be configured to look for a template that handles all articles, but also one that handles an article when used in a list, and so on.

 This document provides a list of pre-defined templates that can be used when rendering shapes.
 It uses the internal name of a template and also the filename in case it's provided by a Theme.

 ## Content templates